Jigsaw: Supporting Designers to Prototype Multimodal Applications by Chaining AI Foundation Models

 \subsubsection{Designing the 2D and 3D mockups}

 With a design concept in hand, Zaha proceeds to create the visual design (Figure \ref{fig:interior-design-model-mosaic}b).
 Zaha quickly duplicates the \texttt{\fbox{Upload image}} piece to start a new chain, using the client's photo as a reference again.
 She notices that the reference photo includes people, whom she wants to remove, and adds the \texttt{\fbox{Remove people}} piece.
-Zaha is interested in experimenting with AI image generation tools but acknowledges that the room's structure must remain intact for the design to be technically feasible.
-She begins by testing the \texttt{\fbox{Get edge map}} piece and the \texttt{\fbox{Generate image from text and edge map}} piece, which takes in both image and text inputs.
-For text, Zaha inputs the design concept suggested in the previous ideation chain.
+Zaha is interested in experimenting with AI image generation tools but acknowledges that the room's structure must remain intact for the design to be technically feasible. \rev{She uses the semantic search bar in the Catalog Panel to find a puzzle piece that can help \textit{"preserve the structure of the room"}.
+Jigsaw returns \texttt{\fbox{Get edge map}} and \texttt{\fbox{Get depth map}} as the top results.} Zaha begins by testing the \texttt{\fbox{Get edge map}} piece and adds the \texttt{\fbox{Generate image from text and edge map}} piece, which takes in both image and text inputs.
+For text, she inputs the design concept suggested in the previous ideation chain.

 Zaha feels that the generated image fails to retain the desired room structure.
-Recognizing this, she drags the puzzle pieces using edge maps into the trash bin.
-She tries using \texttt{\fbox{Get depth map}} and \texttt{\fbox{Generate image from}} \\ \texttt{\fbox{text and depth map}} instead, which better preserves the room's structure.
-To try different design variations, Zaha inspects the parameters tooltip for the \texttt{\fbox{Generate image from text and depth}} \\ \texttt{\fbox{map}} model in the parameters sidebar.
+Recognizing this, she drags the pieces using edge maps into the trash bin.
+She tries \texttt{\fbox{Get depth map}} and \texttt{\fbox{Generate}} \texttt{\fbox{image from text and depth map}} instead, which better preserves the room's structure.
+To try different design variations, Zaha inspects the parameters tooltip for the \texttt{\fbox{Generate image from text}} \texttt{\fbox{and depth map}} model in the parameters sidebar.
 She discovers that she can tinker with the seed value to generate different variations.

 Zaha is now satisfied with the redesign, except for the wooden ladder.
 She believes replacing it with a spiral glass staircase would better fit the contemporary concept.
 Thus, she searches for a puzzle piece that can modify an image using text instructions and finds the \texttt{\fbox{Generate image from text and image}} piece.
 Zaha instructs it to \textit{"replace the wooden ladder with a glass spiral staircase."} The newly generated redesign now features a contemporary glass spiral staircase.